Syria missile strikes (August 2019)

-The strikes were conducted by the Israeli Air Force late at night on 25 August 2019.
+Several strikes were conducted by the Israeli Air Force late at night on 25 August 2019.

 Lt.
 Col. Jonathan Conricus, an IDF spokesman, told that Israeli officials had been monitoring a plot for several months in which they thought Iran's Revolutionary Guards’ force had been planning to send explosives-laden attack drones into Israel.
 He claimed that the Iranians initially attempted to put the plan into motion on Thursday.
 However, Iran did not have a reaction.